-Don Taylor, CA, GradCer Don Taylor, CA, GradCertRuralSc, FAICD Non-executive director Experience and expertise with Arthur Andersen & Co in their Sydney, Brisbane and Singapore offices in both the assurance and tax practices.
+Don Taylor, CA, GradCertRuralSc, FAICD Non-executive director Experience and expertise Don is a Chartered Accountant and gained a broad knowledge of industry having worked with Arthur Andersen & Co in their Sydney, Brisbane and Singapore offices in both the assurance and tax practices.
 He has experience in capital raisings, takeovers and major business reorganisations and business integrations.
 In 2014, Don served as the Executive Chairman and interim CEO of GrainCorp until the appointment of a new CEO.
 Some of Don's previous roles have included Chairman of Carrington Cotton Limited.
 In addition, he has served on a number of government industry enquiries and consultative committees.
-In has also presented at a number of forums including the international Grains Council in London.
+He has also presented at a number of forums including the international Grains Council in London.
 His executive experiences with the grains industry covers logistics, processing, marketing and distribution both in Australia and internationally with a particular focus in Southeast Asia, Middle East and Northern Africa.
-Other current directorships Chairman, GrainCorp Limited Former directorships in last 3 years - Special responsibilities Chair of audit and risk committee (up to date of resignation on 7 April 2016) Interests in shares Ordinary shares N
+Other current directorships Chairman, GrainCorp Limited Former directorships in last 3 years - Special responsibilities Chair of audit and risk committee (up to date of resignation on 7 April 2016) Interests in shares Ordinary shares y shares Nil